Harnessing Cloud Expertise

-That’s because dedicated third-party cloud management platforms can provide off-the-shelf security automation.
-They can monitor your cloud for configurations and activity that could potentially leave your enterprise infrastructure exposed.
-They can recommend actions based on cloud security best practices.
-And they can provide you with the tools to aid and maintain continuous compliance.
+That’s because a dedicated cloud management platform like CloudCheckr can provide off-the-shelf security automation.
+It can monitor your cloud for configurations and activity that could potentially leave your enterprise infrastructure exposed.
+It can recommend actions based on cloud security best practices.
+And it can provide you with the tools to aid and maintain continuous compliance.

-What’s more, many of these platforms have been developed by cybersecurity experts, helping you to plug your own knowledge gap by taking care of many of your security technicalities.
+What’s more, CloudCheckr was developed by cybersecurity experts, helping you to plug your own knowledge gap by taking care of many of your security technicalities.

 Possibly the the most unique challenge to securing complex and dynamic cloud infrastructure is the vast amount of log data it generates from constantly proliferating services and instances.
 This is a problem not even the best of security experts can manage without the right cloud monitoring tools.
-So when it comes to maintaining control over large-scale enterprise IaaS environments, cloud management platforms aren’t simply an option, but an absolute must.
+So when it comes to maintaining control over large-scale enterprise IaaS environments, a cloud management platform isn’t simply an option, but an absolute must.